softlion/WheelPicker-Samples/README.md

 - `DataTemplate` **`ImageItemTemplate`**
 - `double` **`RowHeight`**

 When a wheel's `Width` is set to `Auto`, the control computes the max width of all strings in the data source (if object are strings).
-When set to `*` (star), the wheel's width will be proportional to the remaining space.
-See the Xamarin Forms `Grid` control for more information about `GridLength`.
+When set to `*` (star), the width of the wheel will be proportional to the remaining space.
+See the `Grid` control for more information about `GridLength`.

-`HorizontalOptions` is used to align a wheel inside the available WheelPicker's width, if it is larger than the wheel's width.
+`HorizontalOptions` is used to align a wheel inside the available width of the WheelPicker, if it is larger than the width of the wheel.

-`Alignment` is used to align the items inside a wheel.
+`Alignment` is used to align the items within a wheel.
 </details>

 ## Reference (net8-android & Xamarin.Android)